angea/PDF101/Tools.md

         pdfimages -list the.pdf

-    This command will print a list of images which are used inside the PDF file with various additional info: the page number where the image appears, the image dimensions, their compression ratio, the PDF object ID of the image, their color depth, the number of color componenents.
+    This command will print a list of images which are used inside the PDF file with various additional info: the page number where the image appears, the image dimensions, their compression ratio, the PDF object ID of the image, their color depth, the number of color components.

 1. One notable detail about the previous hint: since `pdfimages -list` returns the respective PDF object ID, it is worth to check if various images listed for the PDF use *identical* ID numbers!